Loch Leven National Nature Reserve

 Water-borne access - please follow our water borne access guidance at all times.

-Current: From 1 September to 31 March we advise against using canoes, kayaks, rowing boats and similar craft because huge numbers for birds are present across the loch and they are easily disturbed.
+- 1st September to 31st March – We ask that no canoes, kayaks, rowing boats and similar craft are used on the loch because of huge numbers of birds present across the loch that are easily disturbed.

 Check, clean & dry - Non-native species may be spread by kayaks and other equipment, and are a threat to our native wildlife.
 Please help to keep Loch Leven pristine and prevent species spreading by following this simple check clean & dry guidance.
 Find out more about invasive non-native species on the Scottish Canoe Association website here.